chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 by a client-facing server can guess the correct SNI with probability at least 1/K, where K is the size of this ESNI-enabled server anonymity set.
 This probability may be increased via traffic analysis or other mechanisms.

-Secondly, and relatedly, presence of DNS-based load balancers such as Cedexis, which distribute DNS queries across different CDN providers, must not lead to ESNI key and A/AAAA record provider mismatches.
-That is, it must not be possible for clients to receive A/AAAA records that point to one service provider, while receiving ESNI keys that refer to a different provider.

 The following sections describe a DNS record format that achieve these goals.